WillianYamakawa/Quiz.io_FirstProject_v-1.0.0/README.md

 Database: no use of databases so it becomes easier to set up this site on your computer

 How to use the site?

 1- download all the files in a folder

 2- make sure you have node installed

-3- in cmd type node install
+3- in cmd type npm install

 4- in cmd type node index.js